ExpressionEngine/ExpressionEngine-User-Guide/docs/cli/creating-a-command.md

 You can also build your own commands that will enable users to interact with your add-on or do other things inside of ExpressionEngine.
 Commands are created to live within add-ons, and are registered as part of the add-on process.

+NOTE:Before adding a custom CLI Command to your add-on, you need to already have an add-on in place.
+See [Building An Add-On: Getting Started](development/addon-development-overview.md#getting-started) for how to generate the starter files for your add-on.

 ## Generate Our Add-on
 We add custom commands to the CLI when our add-on is installed by using the CLI.